-Again disappointment is mine that I will not be able to attend the national convention of the Commandery-in-Chief at Washington.
-For a long time I had been looking forward to being able to meet with the brothers when the Encampment would be held at the national capital, but it seems that the pleasure will not be mine.
+Again disappointment is mine I will not be able to attend the national convention of the Commandery-in-Chief at Washington.
+For a long time I had been looking forward to being able to meet would be held at the national cast at the plant will not be mine.

-However, I want to extend to Commander-in-Chief Locke my congratulations that he has been able to stem the losses that have prevalled the past few years, for I understand that the loss will be, or rather has been, much less than in previous years.
-In the face of conditions which have existed and the general abathy which has prevailed over the country as pertains to "Sons of their Fathers" proving true to their heritage, this is decidedly encouraging and should inspire the rest of us to greater efforts, now that a change is apparent.
+However, I want to extend to Commander-in-Chief Locke my congratulations that he has been able to stem the losses that have prevailed the past few years, for I understand that the loss will be, or rather has been, much less than in previous years.
+In the face of conditions which have existed and the general apathy which has prevailed over the country as pertains to "Sons of their Fathers" proving true to their heritage, this is decidedly encouraging and should inspire the rest of us to greater efforts, now that a change is apparent.